-There are seven LTV Metrics you can sort this report by:
+There are six LTV Metrics you can sort this report by:

 You can also use the + button to choose a second metric, creating a comparison graph.
 These metrics will then generate a readable graph of data within the Acquisition Date Range that you can easily sort by day, week, and month using the buttons in the top right of the graph.

 Below this graph is a table of data related to LTV.
 You can sort this spreadsheet by four different types of Acquisition:

 The table will then display the kind of Acquisition, number of Users, the LTV metric you’ve selected above, and Revenue.
 The first line of the table will display the total, and the following rows will display the number per segment and the percentage of the entire segment.
 In the example below, a marketer looking for information on the Revenue Per User for visitors coming from Google would note that it was $0.02 or 58.30% of the total Revenue Per User.
 Remember, this table will only display data for the chosen Acquisition Date Range.

 Illustration of Lifetime Value report table sorted by Acquisition Source